Editor’s Note: This story was originally published in 2013.

 But the idea was first introduced in 1895, after the world’s first hydroelectric plant was built at Niagara Falls.
 William States Lee, a young engineer from South Carolina, was there working on the project and reportedly said, “Why can’t we do this back home on the Catawba River?”

 In 1905, Lee and his friend Dr. Walker Gill Wiley met with James Buchanan “Buck” Duke, North Carolina’s tobacco and textile giant.
-When Lee and Wiley explained the idea of damming the Catawba River for power, Duke gave them a check for $50,000 to begin the Catawba Power Company (later Southern Power, finally named Duke Power).
+When Lee and Wiley explained the idea of damming the Catawba River for power, Duke gave them a check for $50,000 to begin the Catawba Power Company (later Southern Power, then Duke Power, which changed to Duke Energy in 1997).

 Lee’s great-grandson, States Lee, stands on a lake pier and recalls adventures with his father, Bill, who served as chief engineer for the lake and later as president and CEO of Duke.
 States and Bill surveyed the area, climbing through a hollow with pokeberries and briars.
 When Bill took out a 16-penny nail and hammered it into the base of a pine tree, he told States, then 6, what would happen.
 “When this lake fills up, it will be two feet below this tree.
 Now we know where to build our pier.”